apache/mesos/3rdparty/libprocess/README.md

 ## `Future`

 The libprocess futures mimic futures in other languages like Scala.
 It is a placeholder for a future value which is not (necessarily) ready yet.
 A future in libprocess is a C++ template which is specialized for the return type, for example Try.
 A future can either be: ready (carrying along a value which can be extracted with .get()), failed (in which case .error() will encode the reason for the failure) or discarded.

+A `Future` acts as the read-side of a result which might be computed asynchronously.
+A `Promise` is the write-side handle from which a `Future` can be created.

 Futures can be created in numerous ways: awaiting the result of a method call with [defer](#defer), [dispatch](#dispatch), and [delay](#delay) or as the read-end of a [promise](#promise).